-In a March proceeding, Blackstone International (BI) accused defendants Mikia (based in China) and E2 (Ludwig’s Hong Kong-based client) of producing counterfeit tower-style fans and selling them to Costco.
-The matter resulted in the U.S. District Court in Maryland ruling in favor of the E2 Limited, dismissing the case because of issues with jurisdiction and due process notice.
+In a March 2020 proceeding, Blackstone International (BI) accused defendants Mikia (based in China) and E2 Limited (Ludwig’s Hong Kong-based client) of producing counterfeit tower-style fans and selling them to Costco.
+The matter resulted in the U.S. District Court in Maryland ruling in favor of E2, dismissing the case because of issues with personal jurisdiction over E2 and due process notice for Mikia.

-A similar case came before the courts in April 2020, and Ludwig’s defendant received the same result.
-California-based company Spy Optic sued Ohio-based AreaTrend for selling sunglasses and other items on their website that allegedly held Spy Optic’s trademark, which they referred to as “The Spy Marks.”
+In the spring of 2020, California-based company Spy Optic sued Ohio-based AreaTrend for selling sunglasses and other items on their website that allegedly held Spy Optic’s trademark, which they referred to as “The Spy Marks.”
 Spy Optic alleged that AreaTrend’s website sold items with their trademarks without prior authorization from Spy Optic, and they concluded that the items must be counterfeit.